 When people wonder what it is like to live as a conjoined twin, they are usually thinking about the physicality of existing as two separate people connected, potentially sharing organs and sensations.
 Naturally, a lot of people have borderline-invasive questions concerning the intimate and romantic lives of conjoined twins.
-Many folks also have a morbid curiosity surrounding the question of what happens if one conjoined twin dies.
+Many folks also have a morbid curiosity surrounding the question of what happens if one conjoined twin perishes.

 Survival Of The Living Twin Depends On Their Shared Systems

 The Living Twin Must Be Removed From The Deceased Twin To Avoid Sepsis

 One Twin Can Perish During Or After Separation Surgery